 - Cakes should be presented on a plate (not paper) with a doily.
 Bread may be presented on a breadboard or a flat plate.
 Savouries may be garnished. - Packet mixes and ready-made pastry are not allowed. - Each domestic exhibit, except those in jars or bottles, must be placed in a large plastic bag.
-Please do not use cling film as it is hard to replace properly after the judging. - To help the judges comply with COVID rules please cut your baked item in half and display it tilted up so that the judges can see the cut side.
-Please also cut a small slice for tasting.
-Where an entry has multiple items, eg 4 cheese scones, only one needs to be cut. - The temperatures of appliances vary, and it is recommended that new recipes are tried out beforehand.
+Please do not use cling film as it is hard to replace properly after the iudging. - The temperatures of appliances vary, and it is recommended that new recipes are tried out beforehand.